-- One out of every five children is at risk of going hungry.
+- One out of every six children is at risk of going hungry.

 - Nearly 50% of the individuals served by Feeding South Dakota are children and infants.

-- 40% of school-aged children in our state qualify for free and reduced meals.
+- 43 percent of South Dakota school-aged children qualify for free and reduced meals.

-Thanks to supporters across the state and country, Feeding South Dakota is able to fight hunger in every county of our state.
+Thanks to supporters across the state and country, Feeding South Dakota is able to fight hunger in all 66 counties of our state.

 Impact of Feeding South Dakota